Up to 50% off sofas & mattresses — limited‑time deals.

 Warranty 5 years 5 years 5 years 5 years

-Best “feel” in our room Balanced lounge + laptop sit Deep lounge / “sink-in” nights Daybed living + hosting Upright comfort + compact fit
+Best “feel” in our room Balanced lounge + laptop sit Deep lounge / sprawl nights Daybed living + hosting Upright comfort + compact fit

-Most common friction point Seat height preferences vary Too deep for shorter legs Cleaning discipline required Less sprawl room
+Most common friction point Low-profile sit is personal Too deep for shorter legs Cleaning discipline required Less sprawl room

 How We Tested It

-We unboxed and assembled each sofa, then used it the way a real living room does: nightly streaming, laptop work, casual hosting, and one full guest-sleep setup per model.
+We unboxed and assembled each sofa, then used it the way a real living room gets used: nightly streaming, laptop work, casual hosting, and one full guest-sleep setup per model.
 We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-For comfort, we broke the score into seat comfort, back support, and seat-depth fit, since posture and leg length changed the experience.
-We also repeated edge sits, cushion recovery checks, and a basic spill/pet-hair cleanup pass to keep the results tied to everyday use.
+In our hands-on testing, comfort broke into seat comfort, back support, and seat-depth fit because posture and leg length changed the experience more than any spec sheet could.
+We also repeated edge sits, cushion-recovery checks, and basic spill and pet-hair cleanup so the results stayed tied to everyday use.

 Koala Sofa: Our Testing Experience